cdcarter/cdcarter.github.com/_posts/2015-06-07-recordtype-hacking.md

 When it is, a new record will show only the fields you want, and once you hit save, you'll see all your normal fields.

 The big caveat here is that you're overloading `RecordTypes` in a way they aren't fully intended to be used.
-Make sure you still set all your appropriate sales processes and picklist values for both `RecordTypes` and regularily check that no data is persisting in the INTENRAL type.
+Make sure you still set all your appropriate sales processes and picklist values for both `RecordTypes` and regularly check that no data is persisting in the INTENRAL type.